7 steps to migrate ECM systems to the cloud Top 8 enterprise content management challenges to avoid

 5. Build in compliance

-An organization's specific compliance needs vary based on industry and location, but all ECM systems should follow compliance guidelines.
+An organization's specific compliance needs vary based on industry and location, but all ECM systems should follow regulatory compliance guidelines.

 If an organization must provide documents in response to a subpoena or other court order, it must ensure that users and automated data purging processes can't delete those files.
-Other information organizations may need in this scenario include content metadata, user access and editing audit trails, and possibly multiple versions of document edits.
+Other information organizations might need in this scenario include content metadata, user access and editing audit trails, and possibly multiple versions of document edits.

 6. Consult developers